 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The first train from Florence to Pisa Centrale leaves at 00:45 from Florence Santa Maria Novella.
+The first train from Florence to Pisa Centrale leaves at 00:40.
 Times and services may vary during weekends and holidays.

-The last train from Florence to Pisa Centrale leaves at 23:13 from Florence Santa Maria Novella.
+The last train from Florence to Pisa Centrale leaves at 23:07.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

-Trains travelling from Florence to Pisa Centrale cover a distance of around 69km during the journey.
+Trains travelling from Florence to Pisa Centrale cover a distance of around 43 miles (69 km) during the journey.

 I took one of the many regional trains that connect Florence to Pisa in less than an hour.
 In particular, my train was a fast-regional train bound for Grosseto.